-"Hey, you guys.
-Let's have a quick discussion about what's on the roadmap."
+Hey, you guys.
+Let's have a quick discussion about what's on the roadmap.

-Did you notice the non-inclusive language in that statement?
+Did you notice the non-inclusive language?
 It's so commonplace, most people don't!
 Addressing these patterns can be challenging, but intentionally using inclusive language creates a safer environment for everyone.

-You can say something like: “I noticed in our team meeting yesterday you kept addressing the room using 'guys', did you notice this?”
+I noticed that in our team meeting yesterday you kept addressing the group using 'you guys,' did you notice?

-“We want to make this an inclusive environment, so could you make an effort to use something different; why not 'everyone' or 'hey people'?”
+We want to make this an inclusive environment, so we'd like to use alternatives like 'everyone,' or 'hey all.'

-“I know that you're not going to take this lightly, don't beat yourself up about it.
-It took me a few weeks of practice and slipping up to change my habit, but everyone on the team will appreciate the effort.”
+I know that you're not going to take this lightly, so don't beat yourself up about it.
+It took me a few weeks of practice to change my habit, but everyone on the team will appreciate the effort.

 More inclusive: They/them Instead of: He/him (when describing a typical person)